|On this page|

 @attribute references using the attributes of the currently selected work item.
 This means you can click around work items and see the visible output of a network change to reflect the output of the selected item.

-These are called "pull" references.
-This is the easiest way you
+These are called “pull” references.

 If you don’t want to or can’t put TOPs-specific expressions in certain parameters, you can instead use an alternate “push” mechanism where you specify in the TOP network parameters to overwrite at run time.

 @attribute reference by itself is an Hscript expression, just like